This Code of Business Conduct and Ethics is to be read in conjunction with the Reporting and Non-Retaliation Policy.

 Improper payments to government officials

-Whether you are located in the United States or abroad, you are also responsible for fully complying with the Foreign Corrupt Practices Act.
-The Foreign Corrupt Practices Act makes it illegal to offer, pay, promise to pay or authorize to pay any money, gift or other item of value to any foreign official, political party or candidate to assist the company or another to obtain or retain business.
-All managers and supervisory personnel are expected to monitor continued compliance with the Foreign Corrupt Practices Act.
+Whether you are located in the United States or abroad, you are also responsible for fully complying with the FCPA.
+The FCPA makes it illegal to offer, pay, promise to pay or authorize to pay any money, gift or other item of value to any foreign official, political party or candidate to assist the Company or another to obtain or retain business.
+For further guidance, see the FCPA discussion above in the Compliance with the Law section.
+All managers and supervisory personnel are expected to monitor continued compliance with the FCPA.

-The company reserves the right to communicate its position on important issues to elected representatives and other government officials.
-It is the company's policy to comply fully with all local, state, federal, foreign and other applicable laws, rules and regulations regarding political contributions.
-The company's assets—including company funds, employees' work time and company premises and equipment—must not be used for, or be contributed to, political campaigns or political activities under any circumstances without prior written approval.
+The Company reserves the right to communicate its position on important issues to elected representatives and other government officials.
+It is the Company's policy to comply fully with all local, state, federal, foreign and other applicable laws, rules and regulations regarding political contributions.
+The Company's assets—including Company funds, Employees' work time and Company premises and equipment—must not be used for, or be contributed to, political campaigns or political activities under any circumstances without prior written approval.
+Employees should not solicit political contributions from other Employees.

-comScore encourages and expects its employees and others to promptly report violations or suspected violations of the Company's Code of Business Conduct and Ethics or other applicable laws to the Chairman of the Audit Committee and the Company's General Counsel, or to anyone the Chairman of the Audit Committee and the Company's General Counsel designates for that purpose.
-Employees and others may report violations or suspected violations to the Chairman of the Audit Committee and the Company's General Counsel anonymously via secure Web form click here, via phone by calling comScore's Confidential and Anonymous Hotline at 1-888-288-1834, or via regular mail at the following address:
+comScore encourages and expects its Employees and others to promptly report violations or suspected violations of the Company's Code of Business Conduct and Ethics or other applicable laws.
+Employees are strongly encouraged to discuss concerns first with their supervisors, managers or other appropriate Company management and the General Counsel.
+Employees and others may also anonymously report violations or suspected violations to the Chair of the Audit Committee and the Company's General Counsel via secure Web form (https://secure.ethicspoint.com/domain/media/en/gui/22840/index.html), via phone by calling comScore's Confidential and Anonymous Hotline at 1-888-288-1834, or via regular mail at the following address:

 Attn: General Counsel